 Check in with yourself and ask whether or not the news you’re reading is actually important at that moment.
 Do you need to know what’s going on in the middle of your work day or right before you cook dinner?
 Is the news you’re consuming important to know before you fall asleep?

-Can Therapy Help Me Feel Less Overwhelmed By The News?
+Can Therapy Help Me Feel Less Overwhelmed by the News?